janlelis/derb/README.md

-# derb
+# Dockerfile.erb

-Allows you to have Dockerfile.erb templates.
+Allows you to have simple Dockerfile.erb templates.

 ## Install